ot4i/ace-maven-plugin/README.md

 # What you should know and Lessons Learned
-* following [Readme](LinuxSetup.md) explains how to setup a Jenkins based build job with the ace-maven-plugin on Linux:
+* following [Readme](LinuxSetup.md) explains how to setup a Jenkin build job with the ace-maven-plugin on Linux:
 * because of historical reasons the plugin itself supports further build modes like ace-par, ace-classloader and ace-src.
 However those build modes were NOT tested in the current release.
+However they will likely work.
 * for ibmint the ace-maven-plugin performs for ibmint the following additional steps to ensure a proper build:
 	* to scan the project for dependent Java projects.
 If found:
-		* the java project is added to the build (via additional --project entry)
+		* add the java project to the build (via additional --project entry)
-		* additional maven dependencies of the java project are copied to the main project and added to the compile classpath (via MQSI_EXTRA_BUILD_CLASSPATH)
+		* copy additional maven dependencies to the main project and update the compile classpath (via MQSI_EXTRA_BUILD_CLASSPATH)
-* ibmint requires a folder / file access and use therefore the MQSI_WORKPATH.
-To avoid any issues on the build serve the ace-maven-plugin creates a temporay Workpath unter {project.build.directory}/tmp-work-dir.
+* ibmint requires a folder / file access and uses therefore the MQSI_WORKPATH.
+To avoid any issues on the build server the ace-maven-plugin creates a temporay Workpath under {project.build.directory}/tmp-work-dir.
 The folder can be changed by adding the config parameter mqsiTempWorkDir to the pom.xml.
 * in general the environment variable "MQSI_EXTRA_BUILD_CLASSPATH" can be used to add additional jars to the ibmint build process (for ACE > version 12.0.6)
-* both build modes also provide the **feature to override the properties** of the bar file.
+* both build modes could be also used to **verride the properties** of the bar file.
 The 'properties' folder (can be configured within the pom - see samples) can contain any number of properties files.
 Corresponding to each properties file, an overridden BAR file will be created.
 * Be careful and do not list (refer) "maven dependencies" as additional jar files in the .classpath files.
 This will break the maven dependency mechanism.
 Example for a wrong setup with commons-math3-3.5.jar:
 ```
 	.classpath Datei